"I'll be right back," my date says. "I'm just going to go to the bathroom."

-Along with working MWC in Barcelona, I decided to chance my arm and go swipe-crazy on dating apps Tinder and Bumble.
-It turns out that roughly 95% of the people on these dating apps are Americans on exchange programmes, but I did begin speaking to one girl from Brazil travelling around Europe.
-Let's call her Girl X.
+Coinciding with Mobile World Congress in Barcelona, I decided to chance my arm and go swipe-crazy on dating apps Tinder and Bumble.
+It turns out that roughly 95% of the people on these dating apps are Americans on exchange programmes, but I did begin speaking to someone from Brazil travelling around Europe.
+Let's call her Woman X.

-Since Pilot works best when the language being translated is the person's first language, and also now supports 15 languages and gives the option to select regional dialects, I figured this was perfect.
-She tells me she's staying in London for a few days and would love to meet up — again, perfect.
+Since Pilot works best when the language being translated is the person's first language, and also supports 15 languages and gives the option to select regional dialects, I figured this was perfect.
+She tells me she's staying in London for a few days and would love to meet up — again, as this is where I live, this is perfect.
 She even speaks English, as well as her native Portuguese, which could act as relief in the event the translation element of this date fails miserably.

-It's all going surprisingly smoothly in this stage, but there's still a few stumbling blocks to overcome here.
+It's all going surprisingly smoothly at this stage, but there's still a few stumbling blocks to overcome.
 Since Pilot is developed to pick up on a specific frequency of sound, using the earbuds in coffee shops or busy bars is still a struggle, Waverly Labs tells me.

 "Fancy a romantic stroll around east London in sub-zero temperatures while we talk in different languages?" — not exactly the greatest pitch to a foreign stranger.

 But alas, I'm running out of time.
 Woman X's days in London are limited, so I bite the bullet and suggest meeting for a couple of drinks.
 I have no real idea about what I'm going to ask her.
 Hell, I've not even disclosed the ulterior motive for this date just yet.
 But my plan is to improvise, keeping things as fluid as they would if you were to meet someone in everyday life.